Zabir-A/Background-Remover-V2/README.md

 CMD ["python", "app.py"]
 ```
-1. Build the image for ARM Platform (linux/arm64)
+1. Build the image for ARM Platform (linux/arm64):
 ```
 docker build --tag <your-image-name>:<tag> --platform linux/arm64 .
 ```
-2. Run the Docker container
+2. Run the Docker container:
 ```
 docker run -d -p <host-port>:<container-port> --name <your-arm-container-name> <your-arm-image-name>
 ```
-# Windows Installation & Usage
+# Windows Installation

 ## (Not Recommended)

-For those that don't want to go through the trouble, and just want to test it (for fun), there is an executable for the packaged application.
+For those that don't want to go through the troubles, and just want to test it briefly (for fun).
+There is an executable for the packaged web application.

-Obviously, this is not how any Web Application (in development) should be used, but, "it just works".
+Obviously, this is not how any Web Application (in development) should be used, ever.
+However, "it just works", for demonstration and testing purposes.

-Please use it at your own risk.
+Please use it at your own risk, as the server only uses HTTP.

 ## Downloading the packaged application (BgRmvr.exe):